frahlg/UBC-NAME/README.md

-# MECH550N
+# UBC NAME

- Special Topics course in Marine Engineering and Data Analysis
+Repository for Data Analysis and IoT in courses in the UBC Naval Architecture and Marine Engineering.